KevinMarquette/kevinmarquette.github.io/_draft/DSL Design Patterns.md

 This is a great time to point out that you can modify the contents of the script before you run it.

-# hashtable collector
+## Hashtable collector

 If you have a hashtable passthru or hashtable builder, then you need to also have a collector.
-This pattern uses a script block to hold the hashtable passthrus.
+This pattern uses a script block to hold the hashtable passthru values.
 The `[scriptblock]` is invoked and the return values are captured.
-We can use this to complete our statemachine idea.
+We can use this to flesh out a statemachine.

     function Get-StateMachine
     {